articoder/MeDoraH_NLP/Text Mining/Text Mining - 1st round.md

 4. TextRank
 	- TODO

-> 1. Excellent - there was also some issues with ngrams that need to be kept together and not treated as single words, mostly entities e.g. Atlas Computer Lab , Can we talk about this?
+==Julianne's comment: 1.
+Excellent - there was also some issues with ngrams that need to be kept together and not treated as single words, mostly entities e.g. Atlas Computer Lab , Can we talk about this?

+> Jiajie's answer: Yes, as we discussed in the last meeting it is much better to have an accurate form of extracted entities, there are several solutions could be used to help us generate a more accurate keyword: 1.
+Use Frieda's coding and apply the rule-based method, change "Atlas Computer Lab" to "Atlas_Computer_Lab".
+2. Create custom NER model, using Frieda's coding as training data.

-> 2. Is there also an approach that could help us to detect highly unusual co-occurring words in the context of an interview or interview corpus?
+==Julianne's comment: 2.Is there also an approach that could help us to detect highly unusual co-occurring words in the context of an interview or interview corpus?

+>  Jiajie's answer: This is a very good question.
+This might be related to the 'The Long Tail' issue in statistic and many other data related area, which refers to the rarely seen data points but with great value.
+I will certainly need further research on this.
+>  some initial ideas: 1.
+Using Mutual Information (MI) and Pointwise Mutual Information (PMI) to calculate the degree of association between word pairs.
+2. Create a word co-occurrence network where nodes are words and edges represent co-occurrence strength

 ## Topic level
 ### Latent Dirichlet Allocation （LDA）